Ensure your website is compliant with our Cookie Consent Management Platform; PrivacyConsent Learn More!

 Step 6: Document the Assessment

 It is essential to document the entire DPIA process, including the findings, remedial measures, and any consultation with supervisory authorities.
 This documentation serves as a record of compliance and accountability.
-Additionally, it provides evidence that organizations have conducted a thorough assessment and have taken appropriate measures to protect individuals’ privacy and comply with data protection regulations.
+Additionally, it provides evidence that organisations have conducted a thorough assessment and have taken appropriate measures to protect individuals’ privacy and comply with data protection regulations.

 Post-Assessment Actions